 You can find software programs designed to help you maintain records.
 However, you still should hold on to original receipts and tax forms.
 It's a good idea to use a folder, envelope, or binder to keep all your records for the tax year together.
 You should store those annual files for later reference.

-The IRS requires you to keep your records a minimum of 3 years, but we recommend a minimum of 7 years.
+The IRS requires you to keep your records a minimum of three years, but we recommend a minimum of seven years.
 Though you might not need these records for tax purposes, you might maintain them for proof to creditors or for use in insurance claims.
 The IRS recommends you keep your W-2 copies until you're eligible for retirement in case there's a discrepancy.

 Records you should keep include:

 Receipts for big-ticket items, like the purchase or sale of vehicle or home

 Records of investments and contributions to retirement accounts

 Receipts for deductible items -- When making payments toward a deductible item by credit card, electronic funds transfer, or check, you should record the: